-Can I Plead to "Wet Reckless" in New Hampshire?
+Can I Plead to a "Wet Reckless" in New Hampshire?

-Plea bargaining a reduced charge in New Hampshire drunk driving cases.
+Plea bargaining in New Hampshire drunk driving cases.